OKarpacz/OKarpacz/README.md

 ---

-###  🔍 CannonCode
+###  🧑‍💻 CannonCode

-CannonCode is an informatics club that I founded to expand computing opportunities for young, innovative students.
-Our mission is to leverage technology to solve everyday problems and teach computer science in an engaging and practical way.
-We believe that young people have the greatest potential for innovation.
-At CannonCode, we create a space where creativity and innovation are at the forefront.
+CannonCode is an informatics club I founded to empower young, innovative students with cutting-edge computing opportunities.
+Our mission is to harness technology to tackle everyday challenges and to teach computer science in a dynamic and hands-on way.
+We believe that young minds are the key to groundbreaking innovations.
+At CannonCode, we foster an environment where creativity and innovation thrive.

-If you want to see our projects, checkout our Github <a href="https://github.com/CannonCodePJATK">HERE</a>.
+Curious about our projects?
+Explore our work on GitHub <a href="https://github.com/CannonCodePJATK">HERE</a>.